Support

 What processing happens in my browser vs on a server?

 Everything computational happens in your browser: CSV parsing, bank detection, merchant categorisation, tax calculations, FIRE simulations, Monte Carlo, chart rendering, PDF generation, and encryption.
 The only server interaction is (a) Supabase auth for account management, (b) storing/retrieving encrypted blobs for cloud sync, and (c) Stripe for payments.
-No server ever sees your plaintext financial data.
+No server sees your transaction content in readable form — the encrypted blobs we store are unreadable without your password.

 Bank Export Guides